yogeshjadhav7/intellecto/README.md

 ---
 First, the reader should know few details of the problem that I am trying to solve.
 Here, the goal is to create a Machine Learning model which will predict the move (response) of a user to unprecendented game-states.

----
-#### USE CASE:
+#### Use Case:
-GAME STATE : [ B0, B1, B2, B3, B4, N ]
-Where Bi and N represent the integer value from the set: {None, 0, [1 to 9], [-1 to -9]}
+- Generic game state : [ B0, B1, B2, B3, B4, N ], where Bi and N represent the integer value from the set: {None, 0, [1 to 9], [-1 to -9]}

-Bis are the bubbles in the game play area.
-A user may pop any one of the i bubbles **which has no None value** and gets the points equal to B(i) * B(i - 1) * B(i + 1) added to their score.
+- (Bi)s are the bubbles in the game play area.
+A user may pop any one of the i bubbles which has no None value and gets the points equal to B(i) multiply B(i - 1) multiply B(i + 1) added to their score.
 If B(i - 1) and/or B(i + 1) has None value then they are replaced by 1 in the product equation.

-N is the next bubble.
+- N is the next bubble.
 It is the head of the NEXT QUEUE (Refer FAQs) which comes in place of Bi on popping ith bubble in the game play area.
 And the whole queue (not shown here) to the right of N gets shifted to the left and game gets a new N (if queue is not empty).

-RESPONSE : i # the bubble which user had popped when encountered the above state while playing Challenge games.
+- Generic response : i # the bubble which user had popped when encountered the above state while playing Challenge games.

----
-####  PROBLEM STATEMENT:
+####  Problem Statement:

-**I am trying to generalize the response for game-states by creating ML models for each user using their respective game-state-responses data.
-WHY??**
+- **I am trying to generalize the response for game-states by creating ML models for each user using their respective game-state-responses data.**

-So as to simulate each users gameplay and users can play Challenge games against their own / friends robot (who mimics their characterists in making decisions to given game states).
+- So as to simulate each users gameplay and users can play Challenge games against their own / friends robot (who mimics their characterists in making decisions to given game states).
 Reminds me of good old days of 90s where beating CPU in video games was an achievement!
-This, with a twist, the twist of Machine Learning!! **Sounds cool, doesnt it ?!**
+This, with a twist, the twist of ML.
+Sounds cool, doesnt it ?!

+#### Now, lets dive straight into the structure of the project and briefly know what each python file does.
 ---

-#### Now, Lets dive straight into the structure of the project and briefly know what each python file does.
----
----

-> **intellecto/intellecto.py**
+### **intellecto/intellecto.py**
 - The heart and soul of the project, this file houses the subroutines to carry out tasks ranging from simulations of the game play of Intellecto to training and validating Machine Learning models & carrying out predictions.
 Currently, Intellecto uses **sklearns RandomForest** algorithm to build and train the models.

     > **There could be many reasons why user chose a particular response on a game-state.
 These unexplained reasons form characteristics of that user.
 Thus, as responses of users sometimes can never have any logically pattern or explanation, I felt ensemble technique is the way to go and hence RandomForest**.